slack-notifier/slack-notifier/README.md

 docker run --rm -v $(pwd):/app/ -it slack_notifier_specs
 ```

+## Versioning

+Since version `1.0` has been released, the aim is to follow [Semantic Versioning](http://semver.org/) as much as possible.
+However, it is encouraged to check the [CHANGELOG](CHANGELOG.md) when updating to see what changes have been made.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/slack-notifier/slack-notifier.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/slack-notifier/slack-notifier/blob/master/CODE_OF_CONDUCT.md).

 ## License